The Holidays Unplugged

 I've created this Holiday Unplugged Quick Score Assessment to help you make Conscious Choices this holiday season.

 Coach Estelle is the coach to call if you are ready to eliminate your limiting beliefs, get into action and Achieve Your Dreams!
 She is a CPA and ICF Certified Coach.
-She helps speakers, coaches, authors and entrepreneurs break free from financial overwhelm by moving past their money story and putting powerful money strategies in place, so they can create the life and business of their dreams!
+She helps women, couples and entrepreneurs break free from financial dependency and overwhelm by moving past their money story and putting powerful money strategies in place, so they can create the life and business of their dreams!

-In addition, with over 35 years as a CPA working in Finance, Purchasing and Management she has worked with individuals and companies ranging in size from small privately owned businesses to Fortune 500 companies in various industries.
+In addition, in her professional career as a CPA working in Finance, Purchasing and Management she has worked with individuals and companies ranging in size from small privately owned businesses to Fortune 500 companies in various industries.